ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ## ArchivesSpace Database Tools

 * Analyze your data to identify remediation needs
-* Generate data for cleaning via OpenRefine or other tools
+* Generate data for cleaning with OpenRefine or other tools
-* Use data (URIs, etc.) returned from queries to make updates via the ArchivesSpace API
+* Use data returned from queries to make updates via the ArchivesSpace API
-* Run reports on your holdings once collection control data has been added to ArchivesSpace
+* Run reports on holdings once collection control data is added to ArchivesSpace
-* Most scripts can be used to both identify issues with/lack of current collection control data in ArchivesSpace and to create reports once these issues have been addressed
+* Identify issues with current collection control data in ArchivesSpace and create reports once these issues have been addressed

 ### Requirements:
 * ArchivesSpace 1.5+ (NOT TESTED ON AS 2.0+)